By Shalom Jaffe, Rachel Hartman & Leib Litman, PhD

 Give some background about MTurk: Even though online participant recruitment is becoming the new norm, some reviewers are unfamiliar with the literature that documents the rise of online research.
 If you’re looking for sources to support your use of MTurk or approach to sampling, our book is a comprehensive guide to online sampling and data collection, with a focus on MTurk.
 You might also consult our papers describing CloudResearch’s MTurk Toolkit and how to sample naive people on MTurk.

-Mention if you used the Approved List: A major change to CloudResearch in the last year has been the introduction of our Approved Group.
-If you use the Approved List to gather data you should mention it, because this is a group of participants that can only be accessed via CloudResearch.
-The Approved Group vastly improves data quality over open MTurk samples, consists largely of naïve participants, and has overall demographics that are similar to the broader MTurk population.
+Mention if you used CloudResearch’s Approved Participants: If you use our Approved Participants to gather data you should mention it, because this is a group of participants that can only be accessed via CloudResearch.
+The Approved Participants group vastly improves data quality over open MTurk samples, consists largely of naïve participants, and has overall demographics that are similar to the broader MTurk population.
 See here for more details.

 Don’t confuse CloudResearch with Mechanical Turk: CloudResearch and Amazon Mechanical Turk are independent companies.
 As described above, CloudResearch’s MTurk Toolkit sits on top of MTurk and enables researchers to run flexible studies while drawing participants from MTurk.

-Don’t confuse panels with MTurk: CloudResearch profiles workers on MTurk by gathering voluntary demographic data.
+Don’t confuse panels with MTurk: CloudResearch profiles participants on MTurk by gathering voluntary demographic data.
 A group of people who meet specific demographic criteria is sometimes called “a panel.”
-A panel of MTurk workers, however, is not the same as sampling from Prime Panels (see more below).
+A panel of MTurk participants, however, is not the same as sampling from Prime Panels (see more below).
 The language here can get confusing, so it’s best to just describe specific demographic filters that you used.

-Prime Panels is a participant recruitment platform that aggregates several market research panels integrated with the highest quality control system in the industry, SENTRY®.
+Prime Panels is a participant recruitment platform that aggregates several market research panels integrated with the highest quality control system in the industry, Sentry®.
 Prime Panels offers access to tens of millions of people worldwide and is especially useful for gathering samples that are more representative of the US population (similar to Qualtrics Panels, Dynata, or Lucid) or not available on microtask sites like MTurk.
-For example, with Prime Panels it is easy to gather data from participants matched to the US Census, those within specific US zip codes, or those in minority or hard-to-reach groups.
+For example, with Prime Panels it is easy to gather data from participants matched to the US Census those within specific US regions, or those in minority or hard-to-reach groups.

 Here are two examples of how to accurately describe participants recruited from Prime Panels in a Methods section.
 The first example is, again, a fictional paper sampling adults across several age ranges.